ULJ-Yale/qunex/README.md

 `gmri <command> [option=value] [option=value] ...`

-The list of commands and their specific documentation is provided throug `gmri` command itself using the folowing options:
+The list of commands and their specific documentation is provided through `gmri` command itself using the folowing options:

 * `gmri -h` prints general help information,